bp2008/BlueIrisPerformanceAdvisor/README.md

 ## Proof of Concept

 This tool is in the "proof-of-concept" stage.
-Currently, the only advice it knows how to give relates to enabling Direct-to-disc recording.
+Currently, it only knows how to find profiles where Direct-to-disc recording is not enabled, and enable it with one click per camera.  (changes don't take effect until Blue Iris is restarted)

 **Planned features:**
 * Give advice on many more subjects.